PO

 Kotlet Schabowy

-Polish-style breaded pork cutlet similar to schnitzel, typically served with potatoes and sauerkraut or cabbage.
+Polish-style breaded pork cutlet similar to schnitzel but made from pork.
+Served with mashed potatoes and sauerkraut or cabbage.
+Austria's schnitzel has serious competition from this northern breadcrumb-coated cutlet.

 Oscypek